py60800/tuyadump/README.md

 Create a config file with the keys and id collected from tuya device (check example config for format)

 To view traffic in real time
-`sudo tuyadump  -C tuyaconfig.json`port 6668
+`sudo ./tuyadump  -C tuyaconfig.json`port 6668

 To view trafic collected with tcpdump:
 `tuyadump -C tuyaconfig.json -r dump.pcap`